salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 The idea of HORAETU the logo and the products you will see are all originally created for this project.
 I thought about developing a microservice structure dockerized in order to ensure encapsulation and agile development.
-There are a total of 11 services used by the app.

 ![](https://i.ibb.co/JHRnmLS/aihoraetu.png)